 A sport is ...

-- a human activity involving physical skill and exertion.
+- A human activity involving physical skill and exertion.

-- governed by a set of rules or customs.
+- Governed by a set of rules or customs.

-- undertaken competitively and capable of achieving a result.
+- Undertaken competitively and capable of achieving a result.

 Sports Involving Animals

 Our first criteria is that a sport should be a human activity.
-In terms of sports that involve animals, this straight away rules out any sport that only involves animals, such as cock fighting and greyhound racing, and the large range of novel animal races like cockroach and pig races.
+In terms of sports that involve animals, this straight away rules out any sport that only involves animals, such as cock fighting, pigeon racing and greyhound racing, and the large range of novel animal races like cockroach and pig races.
 There is a large range of dog sports.
 Some include the dog owner in the physical activity, such as disc dog, bikejoring, so can be considered a sport, while in others the only human intervention is as a handler, so are not sports.
 Examples of these activities include competition obedience, dock jumping, sheep dog trials, and flyball.

 There is a very big push to ban the 'sport' of bull fighting, which is more of a traditional activity than a sport.
 There are other so called sports which involve animals that are not too popular these days: hunting (such as fox hunting, deer hunting) is often called a sport, and similar activities include beagling, falconry, and even fishing.